South Korea moves to arrest impeached President Yoon – DW – 01/02/2025

 South Korea moves to arrest impeached President YoonJanuary 2, 2025

-South Korean investigators headed to Seoul to carry out an arrest warrant against impeached President Yoon Suk Yeol.
+South Korean investigators headed to Seoul on Friday to carry out an arrest warrant against impeached President Yoon Suk Yeol.

+They entered into the presidential residence after being allowed through heavy security barricades.

 The embattled president had vowed to "fight until the end" while facing arrest.